LeonLow97-Sandbox/vue-bootcamp/boris_paskhaver/README.md

 - As a user, I would like to navigate to a different page to see my job results so that I am not overwhelmed by the home page's content.
 - As a user, I would like to navigate to the job results page while keeping track of the role and location that I am interested in so that I can see job listings tailored to my interests.
 - As a user, I would like to see all job listings on the job results page so that I can see which positions I can apply to at Leon Careers.
+- [`Dynamic Pagination`] As a user, I would like to navigate between multiple pages of job listings so that I am not overwhelmed by the content on my screen.